Mathilde94/crosswords-ai/README.md

 A few modules in the crosswords domain:
 - `models` that contain the crossword board, clues, context and concept models
 - `service` that contains the main logic to generate a crossword:
-  - `concepts` to extract concepts/words from any text content
+  - `concepts` to extract words from any text content when we want to generate a crossword from a specific content
-  - `clues` to generate clues and their explanations from a concept word in a context
+  - `clues` to generate clues and their explanations from a word
   - `tasks` for the background tasks that creates the crosswords
+- `repository` that contains the crosswords sessions in Redis and a list of popular words available if we want to generate crosswords from random words.
 - `llm` that contains the logic to integrate with a background LLM and all the prompts directory

 ### API server and frontend
-- FastAPI under `controllers` that contain the main APIs routers
+- FastAPI server under `crosswords/<main|controllers>` that contain the main APIs routers
-- Webpack <TODO>
+- Webpack to serve the UI under `frontend`

 ## How to